-The worldwide spread of the coronavirus is being used by bad guys to scare people into clicking on fake links, opening malicious email attachments or giving out confidential information.
+The worldwide spread of COVID-19 is being used by bad guys to scare people into clicking on fake links, opening malicious email attachments or giving out confidential information.
 Be careful with any information you receive related to the coronavirus: emails, attachments, any social media, texts on your phone, anything.
 As this pandemic continues to spread, the types and number of scams continue to increase.

 Here are some specific scams you should be on guard against: